lsst-dm/dmtn-227/index.rst

 This will run in async and multi-threaded mode.
 Updates for example are not a high priority and should not delay the exposure entry creation.
 Testing can use SQLLite implying we use SQL Alchemy (1.4 or higher).

-We will commence work on this April 7 2023 in `cdb_service <https://github.com/lsst-dm/cdb_service>` repo.
+We will commence work on this April 7 2023 in `consdb  <https://github.com/lsst-dm/consdb.git>` repo.

 There are further considerations below.